How can we help you today?

 5. Set your pricing and shipping options

-6. Choose your payment method
+6. Set up your payout method

 Step 1: Create your eBay seller account